tonytrill/numerai/README.md

 In this project both R and Python were utilized.
 R was utilized more for Feature Engineering, while Python was utilized for the creation of the predictive model.
 Usually, I would stick with one language for a project, however, for the sake of gaining more experience I utilized both.
 The machine learning problem for this challenge was binary classification, predicting 0 or 1 on a target variable.

 ### Exploratory Data Analysis
 The data given by Numerai came in two different data sets.
 First, Numerai provided their "Training" data.
 The training data contained 108,405 observations.
 The second data set provided contained Numerai's "validation", "test", and "live" data.
 This data set was called their "Tournament Data".
-The validation data was used to utilized to determine position on the leaderboard.
+The validation data was used to determine position on the leaderboard.
 The test and live data set were used to assess performance on whether the data scientist received a payout.
 The training and validation data had target values labeled.
 The target value was labeled as 0 and 1.
 In the data set both target values had roughly the same number of observations.

 ```
 print(df.groupby(["target"]).count())